iyxan23/straighta/docs/algorithm-draft.md

 - Stop a material's score decline (Reviving)
 - Increase a material's otherwise low score (Opportunities)
-- Keep a material's score at a safe range (Review)
+- Reharse infrequently studied materials (Review)

-Arbitrary percentage: 70% 20% 10%
+Arbitrary percentage: 50% 30% 20%

 Each of these three will be calculated for every material:

 - BI (declined 12 over the past 3 days), Sj (declined 7 over the past 2 days), Math (declined 13 over the past 3 days)
 - PJOK (now 46), PPKn (now 34)
-- IPA (97), IPS (96)
+- IPA (last studied 1 month ago), IPS (last studied 1 and a half month ago)

 (anggap saja pembelajaran2 ini adalah materi)

 On 1 and 2, the materials will be sorted in an ascending order, which means selected subjects will be the "worst" ones.
 On 3, it will be sorted descendingly, and subjects that aren't frequent will be prioritised.

+Determining a "declining material":

+- Sum up the differences of growth in a week.
+Save it as `weekTrend`
+- If it's negative, that's a declining material.

-If there is little to no decline, then 2 and 3 will expand accordingly.
+If there is little to no decline, then 2 and 3 will expand accordingly (since they are "infinite", and there will always be something to increase score and review)

 Now that we've chosen our material.
 Let's see if they fit in the schedule.
 A subject may be referenced more than one day.